urmsandeep/DevOps-Lab-Manual/Exercises/3-Minikube-Scaling-Flask-App-with-Replicasets.md

 # Exercise: Scaling Flask App on Single Node using Replicasets

+## Real-Life Tech Use Case: E-commerce Flash Sale
+During a flash sale on an e-commerce site (like Flipkart’s Big Billion Days or Amazon Prime Day):
+A simple Flask service might normally handle 100 requests per minute.
+Suddenly, traffic spikes to 10,000 requests per minute.
+If the app runs on a single Pod, it will crash under the load.
+Using ReplicaSets, the system can scale out to 10 or 20 Pods running the same app, distributing requests among them.
+Once the sale ends and traffic returns to normal, Kubernetes can scale back down to save resources.

 ## Objective:
 - Understand ReplicaSets and Pods
 - Scale Flask App deployment
 - Observe pod distribution

+## Key Observations and Learnings
+Pod Distribution → Each Pod is like an identical worker.
+Scaling means creating clones of the app.
+Resiliency → If one Pod fails, the ReplicaSet automatically creates another, so users don’t notice downtime.
+Efficiency → Instead of over-provisioning servers, we add Pods when demand spikes and remove them when demand is low.
+Scalability in the Real World → Exactly how Netflix, YouTube, or Swiggy scale their microservices to handle peak traffic hours.

 ## Step 1: Clean up previous minikube does